Kyle Jaros

 kjaros@nd.edu

 Kyle A. Jaros is associate professor of global affairs in the Keough School of Global Affairs at the University of Notre Dame.
-He also holds a concurrent appointment in the Department of Political Science.
+He is a faculty fellow of the Keough School’s Liu Institute for Asia and Asian Studies and the Pulte Institute for Global Development.

-Jaros’s research explores the politics of regional development, central-local relations, and metropolitan governance with a focus on China.
+Jaros’s research explores the politics of urban and regional development, intergovernmental relations, and subnational foreign engagement with a focus on China.
 His first book, China’s Urban Champions: The Politics of Spatial Development (Princeton University Press, 2019) examines the policy logics and political factors driving uneven development in China’s provinces.
-His research on China’s subnational development and central-local relations has also appeared in leading China studies and social science journals such as The China Journal, The China Quarterly, Modern China, Politics & Society, and Studies in Comparative International Development.
-Jaros is currently at work on a second book project that examines changes in the structure and workings of China’s big-city governments to understand the evolution of the party-state system under Xi Jinping.